TerryPendo/FUTURE_DS_01/README.md

 This project involves building an interactive dashboard to help business owners and decision-makers understand key sales metrics.
 The goal is to identify trends, top-performing products, and customer segments to drive strategic decisions.

-**Business Questions Answered:**
+**Objectives**

-- What are the best-selling products and categories?
+- Identify the best-selling products.
-- When do sales peak throughout the year?
+- Find when sales peak during the year
-- Which customer segments and regions generate the most revenue?
+- Explore which customer segments and regions generate the most revenue/sales.
-- What is the overall profit margin and average order value?
+- Find the overall perecntage profit margin and average order value

+**Data**
+The dashboard uses **E-commerce sales data** from an Excel file which includes:
+- Product IDs, Order IDs, Customer IDs and categories
+- Monthly sales and revenue
+- Region-Wise sales

 ## 📈 Key Features